Environmental groups sue DOT over Mississippi road project

 “The surrounding communities have long spoken out against this costly, ineffective, and environmentally hazardous plan.
 It will only deliver more environmental injustice to one of the most historic Black communities in Mississippi,” Ruth Story, the executive director of the Education, Economics, Environmental, Climate and Health Organization, said in a news release.
 “The legacy of inequitable highway decisions continues despite the promises of this Administration.”

-A DOT spokesperson declined to comment on the lawsuit.
+A DOT spokesperson said the agency does not comment on ongoing litigation.

 The other plaintiffs besides Story’s group are the National Council of Negro Women, the Sierra Club and Healthy Gulf.
 They oppose the DOT’s Interconnecting Gulfport project, which would build a road in a wetland area next to the U.S. 49 and I-10 interchange.
 City officials have encouraged commercial development in the area, and the road project aims to provide easier access to shopping centers.
 Proponents of the project also say it would ease congestion near the highways.